braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/customize.md

 If you choose to use a web-only Web Modal with CSS message, you can [apply your own template](#css-template) or write your own CSS in the provided space.
 This space is already pre-filled with the CSS shown in your message preview, but feel free to adjust it slightly to meet your needs.

 If you choose to apply your own template, click __Apply Template__ and choose from the In-App Message Template Gallery.
-If you don't have any options, you can upload a [CSS Template using the CSS Template builder](#in-app-message-templates).
+If you don't have any options, you can upload a [CSS Template](#in-app-message-templates) using the CSS Template builder.

 ## Web email capture form {#email-capture-form}

-Email capture messages allow you to easily prompt users of your site to submit their email address, after which it will be available within the Braze system for use in all your messaging campaigns.
+Email capture messages allow you to easily prompt users of your site to submit their email address, after which it will be available within on their user profile for use in all your messaging campaigns.

+{% details Identified versus anonymous users %}

+In general, the logic behind the web email capture form is straightforward.
+It will set the email address on the user profile in Braze for the user that is currently active.
+However, that means the behavior differs based on whether the user is identified (logged in, `changeUser` called) or not.

+If an anonymous user enters their email in the form and submits it, Braze adds the email address to their alias-only profile.
+If `changeUser` is called later on in their web journey and a new `external_id` is assigned (i.e., when a new user registers with the service), all anonymous user profile data is merged including the email address.

+If `changeUser` is called with an existing `external_id`, the anonymous user profile is orphaned and all data for that profile is lost, including the email address.

+For more information, refer to the [User profile lifecycle]({{site.baseurl}}/user_guide/data_and_analytics/user_data_collection/user_profile_lifecycle/).

+{% enddetails %}

 To navigate to this option, you must create an in-app messaging campaign.
 From there, ensure **Send To** is set to **Web Browsers**, then select **Web Email Capture Form** for your **Message Type**.